 As such we had organized a Videography Competition and a live event to highlight this issue.
 Check out the videos submitted for the #CelebrateSixSeasons competition.

-The campaign saw 80 entries reaching 355K video views.
+The campaign saw 80 video entries which have been watched over 400,000 times already.
 Check out the event coverage from the most popular vlogger in Nepal, Sisan Baniya.